kontera-technologies/graphite-api/README.md

 # Description
-**GraphiteAPI** provides two ways for interacting with **Graphite's Carbon Daemon**, the first is for Ruby applications using the **GraphiteAPI::Client**, the second is through **GraphiteAPI-Middleware** daemon, both methods implements Graphite's [plaintext protocol](http://graphite.readthedocs.org/en/1.0/feeding-carbon.html).
+**GraphiteAPI** provides a way for interacting with **Graphite's Carbon Daemon** using the **GraphiteAPI::Client**, that implements Graphite's [plaintext protocol](http://graphite.readthedocs.org/en/1.0/feeding-carbon.html).

 ## Package Content
 * Includes a **simple** client for ruby.
-* Ships with a **GraphiteAPI-Middleware**, which is a lightweight, event-driven, aggregator daemon.
 * Utilities like scheduling and caching.

 ## Key Features
-* **Multiple Graphite Servers Support** - GraphiteAPI-Middleware supports sending aggregated data to multiple graphite servers, in a multiplex fashion, useful for large data centers and backup purposes
-* **Reanimation mode** - support cases which the same keys (same timestamps as well) can be received simultaneously and asynchronously from multiple input sources, in these cases GraphiteAPI-Middleware will "reanimate" old records (records that were already sent to Graphite server), and will send the sum of the reanimated record value + the value of the record that was just received to the graphite server; this new summed record should override the key with the new value on Graphite database.
+* **Reanimation mode** - support cases which the same keys (same timestamps as well) can be received simultaneously and asynchronously from multiple input sources, in these cases GraphiteAPI will "reanimate" old records (records that were already sent to Graphite server), and will send the sum of the reanimated record value + the value of the record that was just received to the graphite server; this new summed record should override the key with the new value on Graphite database.
 * **non-blocking I/O** ( EventMachine aware ).
 * **Thread-Safe** client.